cseeger/til/README.md

 > Today I Learned

-Inspired by (https://github.com/jbranchaud/til), here's a collection of snippets, how-to's, and for-when-you-forgets, sources while working with a variety of languages and technologies.
+Inspired by (https://github.com/jbranchaud/til), here's a collection of snippets, how-to's, and for-when-you-forgets, sourced while working with a variety of languages and technologies.

 ---